opfesoft/sol-docs/db/world/creature_classlevelstats.md

 ### attackpower

 Base attack power for the creature.
-This value is multiplied by [creature\_template.attackpower](creature_template.md#attackpower) to determine the creature's final attack power.

 ### rangedattackpower

 Base ranged attack power for the creature.
-It is currently unknown what this value is multiplied by to determine the creature's final attack power.
-Maybe it works the same as attack power and multiplies by [creature\_template.attackpower](creature_template.md#attackpower)?

 ### damage\_base